-To equip students with practical work experience and essential workplace skills, over 1,500 internship opportunities from around 400 companies are offered annually under the "One Student, One Internship" initiatives.
-Internship places cover not only local, but also Mainland as well as countries across the globe including Africa, Australia, France, Germany, Japan, Malaysia, Singapore, Spain, Thailand, the United Kingdom, the USA, etc.
+To provide students with practical work experience and essential workplace skills, HSUHK offers over 1,500 internship opportunities annually from more than 400 companies, covering not only Hong Kong, but also Mainland and countries across the globe including Australia, Germany, Japan, Singapore, Spain, the UK, and the USA.
+Career exploration tours further broaden students' perspectives on various industries in Mainland and overseas and include real projects with international companies.